-At the beginning of each school year, parents are requested to complete an emergency form to the school for each student, to be used in case of an emergency.
+At the beginning of each school year, caregivers are requested to complete an emergency form in PowerSchool for each student, to be used in case of an emergency.
 It includes the following information:

 - 1. Parent(s) or guardian(s) name(s).

 - 2. Complete and up-to-date address.

+- a.
+Please notify the main office of any address changes

 - 3. Home phone number and work phone number.

 - 4. Emergency phone number of friend or relative.

 - 5. Physician's name and phone number.

 - 6. Medical alert information.

-If any of the above information changes during the course of the school year, it is imperative that personnel in the office be notified.
+\ If any of the above information changes during the course of the school year, it is imperative that personnel in the office be notified.